acoustic-content-samples/sample-article-angular/README.md

 # sample-article-angular
-This sample web application illustrates how to call IBM Watson Content Hub APIs from client JavaScript.
-The application uses Angular, jQuery and Bootstrap to display an online application with navigation and cards with images from Watson Content Hub.
+This sample web application illustrates how to call Acoustic Content (formerly Watson Content Hub) APIs from client JavaScript.
+The application uses Angular, jQuery and Bootstrap to display an online application with navigation and cards with images from Acoustic Content.

 This sample shows:
 * Using the taxonomies and categories APIs to retrieve the site's navigation.